 • Each student's dignity and entitlement to privacy are respected.
 This includes recognising the student's right to personal space.
 Generally, staff will not enter a student's bedroom unless the student is present and permission is granted.
-This guideline applies also to the toilet and bathroom areas.
+Staff will only enter bathroom areas in emergency situations, where possible with another staff member.